Sports News Roundup: Golf-Burmester completes back-to-back wins on DP World Tour; Golf-Woods targets one event per month after competitive return and more | Sports-Games

 Games-Gold Coast pulls bid for 2026 Commonwealth Games

-Australia's Gold Coast has withdrawn its bid to host the 2026 Commonwealth Games, citing lack of support from state or federal governments, mayor Tom State said on Sunday.
-The 700 million AUD ($466.62 million) joint bid with Perth for the quadrennial multi-sport event did not receive government backing following Victoria's withdrawal in July due to budget overruns.
+Australia's Gold Coast has dropped its bid to host the 2026 Commonwealth Games, citing a lack of government support.
+Gold Coast mayor Tom Tate had floated holding a "stream-lined" Games with Western Australia state capital Perth but conceded the vision did not "align" with state and federal governments.

 Soccer-Liverpool score two late goals in 4-3 thriller against Fulham